Dominique Halaby, DPA

 Area Director, Small Business Development Center

-Ms. Valerie Cote has deep Georgia Southern roots – as she received her MBA from the university in 2015 and she previously worked for the university as an accountant during 2012 and 2013.
+Valerie McElveen has deep Georgia Southern roots – as she received her MBA from the university in 2015 and she previously worked for the university as an accountant during 2012 and 2013.
 She is excited about returning to the GSU family and being part of the SBDC statewide network.

-Prior to connecting with the Veterans Business Outreach Center, Mr. Myers was involved with consulting marketing services companies on their reiteration and new business development processes.
-Myers has expanded the revenues of companies in the medical, information technology, business services and manufacturing industries as a sales professional.
-He now puts his experience at small and large companies to use assisting veterans and their family members start and operate their own businesses.
+Prior to connecting with the Small Business Development Center, John Myers was involved with consulting marketing services companies on their reiteration and new business development processes.
+He has expanded the revenues of companies in the medical, information technology, business services and manufacturing industries as a sales professional.
+Myers now puts his experience at small and large companies to use assisting veterans and their family members start and operate their own businesses.

 Service Corps of Retired Executives (SCORE), now have mentors working from BIG.
 SCORE volunteer Gary Johnson is Past President of Savannah SCORE.